apalache-mc/apalache/docs/adr/types.md

 Everybody has a different opinion here.
 I agree that it would be cool to use the native TLA+ constructs to express types.
-My initial approach, in which types are specified as strings over the type grammar, may be seen as a hack.
+My initial approach, in which types are specified as strings over the [type grammar](#typesAsStrings), may be seen as a hack.
 However, it clearly distinguishes TLA+ from types, which has some merits.
 The biggest problem I personally have with TLA+ is that it mixes a lot of good and interesting concepts in a uniform logic soup.
 After I have learned how to separate potatoes from beans in that soup, I started to appreciate TLA+ :-)

+<a name="typesAsTypeOk"></a>
 ### 1.1.
 TypeOK syntax

 The only way to write types in the `TypeOK` style is by set membership.